Humanized/yii2-user/README.md

 A first goal is to wrap the user management functionalities provided by the yii2-advanced template to allow easy porting to other templates, such as the yii2-basic-template.
 Essentially, this module can functionally achieve the same as provided by the advanced template, with little to no changes made to the interface provided and minor changes to made layout.

+Other than providing the stock functionality, a lot has been made configurable:
+- email-login by default, over storage of a username/email combination
+- graceful status handling

+A next goal deals with the implementation of some missing core user account functionality:

+- Account Confirmation
+- Token Based Authentication
+- RBAC Integration

+Functionality will be added to this module, as we require  it for commercial use.

 ## Installation